malikrawashdeh/reliable-data-transfer-protocol-TCP/README.md

 - **Flow Control and Congestion Management**:
   - Adapts the sender's window size based on receiver feedback.
   - Supports pipelined transmission for high throughput.
+- **Event Loop for efficient non-blocking operations**:
+  - Used an event loop for non-blocking recv operations

 ## Usage